eritbh/another-logger/README.md

 ### `const log = require('another-logger')(config)`
 ### `const log = require('another-logger')`

-Create a new logger instance.

-`config` is an object with the following properties:
+When requiring the module, you get two things in one: a default logger instance, and a constructor function that can be called to create additional logger instances.
+When calling the constructor function, the argument `config` is an object with the following properties:

 - `timestamps` - True or false.
 If true, a timestamp is included in front of all output.